sccn/sccn.github.io/tutorials/10_Group_analysis/multiple_subject_proccessing_overview.md

 etc.) across multiple subjects, sessions, and/or conditions from the EEGLAB menu.

+We recommend that after following the tutorial using this small example studyset, users next explore component clustering by forming EEGLAB studies for one or more of their existing experimental studies testing the component clustering functions more fully on data they know well by repeating the steps outlined in the tutorial.

-The dataset information contained in a *STUDY* structure allows straightforward statistical comparisons of component activities and/or source models for a variety of experimental designs.
+The dataset information contained in a STUDY allows straightforward statistical comparisons of component activities and/or source models for a variety of experimental designs.
 Currently, only a few two-condition comparisons are directly supported.